Asian shares mixed after retreat on Wall Street - WTMJ

 AP Business Writer

-BANGKOK (AP) — Shares were mixed in Asia on Thursday after benchmarks closed broadly lower on Wall Street in a third day of retreat.
+BANGKOK (AP) — Shares were mixed in Asia on Thursday as Japan reported strong trade data signaling a recovery in demand from the pandemic.

-The price of Bitcoin and other cryptocurrencies declined further.
 Stocks rose in Tokyo and Sydney but fell in Hong Kong and Shanghai.
+The price of Bitcoin and other cryptocurrencies steadied.

 Japan’s government reported that exports rose 38% in April from a year earlier while imports climbed nearly 13%, indicating a recovery in overseas demand even as the country weathers its worst bout of coronavirus outbreaks so far.